Actindo-AG/Documentation/DataHub/UserInterface/03_ETLExtensions.md

-## (String|Tree)-To-(String|Tree)
+## String/tree to string/tree

 [comment]: <> (ETLTreeExtension)

 ![String tree to string tree](../../Assets/Screenshots/DataHub/Settings/ETL/Extensions/StringTreeToStringTree.png "[String tree to string tree]")

 This extension is used to either map a source attribute to a tree node attribute or a tree node attribute to a text.
-This extension is often used for csv imports where only data input as string data type is allowed but the data should result in a tree node data type.
+This extension is often used for CSV imports where only data input as string data type is allowed but the data should result in a tree node data type.

 ### Possible data type mappings

+> [Info] The data type of the destination attribute and the selected ETL extension determine the data type of the source attribute.

 | Destination attribute data type  | Source attribute data type     |
 |----------------------------------|--------------------------------|